-NYU IT, in collaboration with service centers across the University, is transforming the way NYU ServiceLink looks and operates from now through 2024.
-The ServiceLink Transformation project (known by many as zBoot) aims to improve the service center experiences and the service portal experience for the NYU community by creating a new platform that is “as common as possible, and only as different as necessary.”
+NYU IT, in collaboration with service centers across the University, is transforming how NYU ServiceLink looks and operates.
+The ServiceLink Transformation project (known by many as zBoot) aims to improve the administrator and end user experience by creating a new platform that is “as common as possible, and only as different as necessary.”

 Widespread Use of NYU ServiceLink

-As a common ticketing and support system, ServiceLink is used by all three NYU campuses and many functional areas to support over 800 services for the University community.
-The ServiceLink platform improvements will streamline ticket creation and enable consistent handling for service centers to handle tickets in a consistent manner, and provide a better service portal for the community to find and get help with services via a new service portal.
+As a common ticketing and support system, ServiceLink is used by all three NYU campuses and many administrative areas to support over 800 services for the University community.
+The ServiceLink platform improvements will simplify ticket creation, make it easier for service centers to handle tickets in a consistent manner, and provide a better experience for the NYU community to find and get help with services via a new service portal.

-Most service centers used customized versions of workflows designed for IT services.
-While these customizations were necessary during the initial ServiceLink implementation to meet the diverse business needs across NYU, they have compounded the complexity over the years.
+Most service centers have been using customized versions of workflows designed for IT services.
+While these customizations were necessary during the initial ServiceLink implementation to meet the diverse business needs across NYU, they have compounded the system’s complexity over the years.
 The result has been a “slow and frustrating" system for service centers and a service portal that employees and students find confusing.
-The project will improve the service center experience with simpler workflows designed around their needs that are more responsive.
-Employees and students will also have a better service portal experience with a better view of relevant information and transparency in their open requests.
+The project will improve the service center experience with simpler workflows better suited to business needs.
+Employees and students will also have an improved service portal experience with a better view of relevant information and greater transparency around their open requests.

 Modern Features Now Available

 ServiceNow has evolved and now includes modern features and user experience in line with what users would expect from a modern web application.
 Unfortunately, we have been unable to take advantage of these because of our current customizations.
 Upgrading the ServiceNow platform will enable our technology teams to deploy out-of-the-box functionality that will be easier to maintain and deploy.